foreverstupid/cpp_neuman/README.md

 The program can use not only nonlinear Neuman's method for solving the equation.
 You can change the method, but **only in the 1D or 3D case**.
-Note, that using linear methods, the program automatically sets the arguments `-A 0 -B 1 -G 1`, making the equation linear.
+Note, that using linear methods, the program automatically sets the arguments `-A 1 -B 0 -G 0`, making the equation linear.
 The user-specified values of these arguments are ignored.
 Using linear methods in 2D case is ignoring.